Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Mitochondrion.md

 Number varies with cellular activity

-Has two phospholipid bilayer membranes
+Has two layers of membranes
 Inner membrane:

 - Smooth and permeable